 If you do go and enjoy it (which of course you will) then you might be interested in the Grown Ups Night which from the impression I get is much ruder and not suitable for little ears.
 I know last years had great reviews and I have no doubt this years will be just as funny.
 Full details will be announced at the end of the show.

 Pirates of the Pavilion is running on various dates and times up until 28 August 2019.
-For more information on tickets, please visit the Weymouth Pavilion Website.
+For more information on tickets, please visit Weymouth Pavilion.

 Dorsetmums was invited to see Pirates of the Pavilion for the purpose of a review however all words are my own.
 Photo credit: Weymouth Pavilion